nokotan8/shikacracker/README.md

 ## Disclaimer 2

-This program uses a command-line option syntax similar to that of Hashcat, as I find it clean and user friendly.
-However, this implementation is entirely original and does not incorporate or derive from Hashcat’s source code in any way.
+While similar in functionality and command-line option syntax, this software does not incorporate or derive from Hashcat’s source code in any way.